sdondley/ClimateChangeChat/notes/current-notes.md

 ### March

 #### 10th
+* old/new imacs connected well through ethernet
+    * faster transfer speeds
+    * can also be used to stream audio from 2020 to 2014
+        * using audio hijack (see below)
+* 2014 imac software installs
+    * vlc, via homebrew
+    * audio hijack
+    * loopback
 * moved tech notes to their own folder
     * Is there any good reason to separate snips from notes?
         * I may just fold them into the notes.